ChrisG-Mesh/client-app-google-ext/README.md

     REACT_APP_PORTAL_BASE_URL=http://your-server-url.com
     ```

 Replace http://your-server-url.com with the actual URL where your server is currently hosted.
 This URL should point to the server app that your client-side extension interacts with.
-Adjust the variable names (`REACT_APP_SERVER_URL`) according to your project's conventions or requirements.

 ### Development